 - Use a font that is either 12-point or larger or no smaller than 10 pitch (characters per inch).
 However you may use a 10-point font in charts, tables, figures, and graphs.

-The page limit does not apply to the cover sheet; the budget section, including the narrative budget justification; the assurances and certifications; or the one-page abstract or the appendices.
-However, you must include all of the application narrative in Section C.
+The page limit does not apply to the cover sheet; the budget section, including the narrative budget justification; the assurances and certifications; the one-page abstract; or the appendices.
+However, you must include your complete response to the selection criteria in the application narrative in section C.

 We will reject your application if—